 The Compensation Committee's charter authorizes the Committee to engage any compensation consultants and other advisers as the Committee may deem appropriate, and requires that we provide the Committee with adequate funding to engage any advisers.
-During March 2012, upon the recommendation of our management, our Compensation Committee engaged Verisight, Inc. (formerly McGladrey) to assist it in reviewing our compensation practices and levels.
+During May 2015, upon the recommendation of our management, our Compensation Committee engaged Verisight, Inc. to assist it in reviewing our compensation practices and levels.
 See "Peer Group Benchmarking" below.
-In prior fiscal years, our Compensation Committee, upon the recommendation of our management, has periodically engaged McGladrey to prepare for our Compensation Committee a comparative compensation report of a broad group of organizations within the durable goods manufacturing industry.
+Verisight prepared, and in the past has prepared, for our Compensation Committee a comparative compensation report of a broad group of organizations within the durable goods manufacturing industry.
 This report is based upon industry-wide studies, and not necessarily companies in the automotive parts industry.
 Our Compensation Committee has historically believed this industry-wide report represents a better cross section from which to draw executive talent and compare compensation levels.
-Prior to its most recent engagement in fiscal 2012, our Compensation Committee last engaged McGladrey in March 2011 and reviewed the results of their report and analysis during meetings held at the end of fiscal 2011 and the beginning of fiscal 2012 for purposes of establishing and setting compensation levels and targets for fiscal 2012.
-Prior to fiscal 2011, our Compensation Committee last engaged McGladrey during the end of our fiscal 2008 for purposes of setting compensation levels in fiscal 2009.
-Our Compensation Committee decided not to engage McGladrey to prepare a similar analysis and report for fiscal 2010 and 2011.
-Our Compensation Committee engaged Verisight in March 2012 for the purpose of using their report and analysis to assist it in setting compensation levels and targets for our executive officers for fiscal 2013.
-See "Peer Group Benchmarking" below.
+Verisight was last engaged to conduct a similar compensation analysis and prepare a similar compensation report based upon that analysis in May 2012.
+Our Compensation Committee reviewed the results of Verisight's report and analysis during meetings held at the end of fiscal 2015 and the beginning of fiscal 2016 for purposes of establishing and setting compensation levels and targets for fiscal 2016.
+We expect to engage Verisight or a similar third party consultant to conduct a similar compensation analysis and report again at the end of fiscal 2017 (i.e., we expect to conduct a similar compensation analysis every second fiscal year).